 i) Submit quarterly progress reports on development and implementation of Performance Contracts in the Public Service to the Head of Public Service.

-b) Mission Statement To support, coordinate and facilitate performance management and measurement for effective service delivery and efficient utilization of public resources.
+To support, coordinate and facilitate performance Management and measurement for effective service delivery and efficient utilization of public resources.

-c) Strategic Objectives i.
-To facilitate increased satisfaction with public services:
+i.
+To facilitate increased satisfaction with public service;

 ii.
 To entrench a culture of accountability and transparency in public service management;